3lp4tr0n/BeaconHunter/README.md

 # BeaconHunter

 Behaviour based monitoring and hunting tool built in C# tool leveraging ETW tracing.
 Blue teamers can use this tool to detect and respond to potential Cobalt Strike beacons.
-Red teamers can use this tool to discover new processes that behave like beacons to improve their opsec.
+Red teamers can use this tool to research ETW bypasses and discover new processes that behave like beacons.

 ***Author***: Andrew Oliveau (@AndrewOliveau)

 ![alt text](https://github.com/3lp4tr0n/BeaconHunter/blob/main/screenshots/beacon_network_score.PNG)

 ### TL;DR
 Beacon implants injected in a benign process live in a thread with a `Wait:DelayExecution` state (probably related to Cobalt Strike's `sleep`).
 Find all processes that contain a thread in a `Wait:DelayExecution` state.
-Then leverage ETW tracing to specifically monitor suspicious thread activity:
+Then, leverage ETW tracing to specifically monitor suspicious thread activity:

   - HTTPS callback frequency
   - DNS queries
   - File system (`cd`,`ls`,`upload`,`rm`)
   - Process termination (`kill`)
   - Shell commands (`run`,`execute`)
-  - PowerShell (TODO)

 Score suspicious behavior.
 Log, display, and take action against them.